ccdmb/predector/conda/README.md

 ```

 I think this is a good compromise solution, and it should play nicely with a docker ONBUILD style containerisation strategy.

+## Creating your own recipe for proprietary software

+Creating recipes is fairly straightforward, because conda does most of the checking for you.
+Unfortunately, with the `-register` model we need to be a bit more cautious about checking for errors and making sure things are sane.

+In the build scripts we set some environment variables that write out a script to register and unregister the actual software and a place holder script that warns people that they haven't installed it yet.